OpenSwitchNOS/openswitch-ops-webui/docs/webui_dev_guide.md

     View: MyTest
     Host: myswitch

-Congradulations!
+Congratulations!
 You've just added a new View to the Web UI!

 Debugging Example
 =================

 In the previous example, we created a new View, Store and Actions.
 Now, we are going to walk through how the pieces work together.
 Enter the debug mode for the browser.
-Select the **bundle.js** in source, and search until to find
+Select the **bundle.js** in source, and search until to find:

     MyTestActions.load()

-This is the line called from **MyTestView.jsx** when the component mounts
+This is the line called from **MyTestView.jsx** when the component mounts:

     componentDidMount: function componentDidMount() {
         MyTestActions.load();